-SDRSharp (or SDR#) is the most complete, high-performance, integrated, continuously updated and customizable (with plugins for every need) freeware software for all RTL-SDR dongles and of course the highest performing AIRSPY devices.
+SDRSharp (or SDR#) is the most complete, high-performance, integrated, continuously updated and customizable (with plugins for every need) FREEWARE software for all RTL-SDR dongles and of course the highest performing AIRSPY devices.

-Be ready to learn together the new way of radio listening.
+Be ready to learn together the new way of radio listening!

-The reference site (restyling on 29 sept.2021) is only: https://airspy.com/
+Visit to update it freely: https://airspy.com/